UniVE-SSV/SoftwareArchitecture/_docs/http/rest.md

 Status 201 (Created) means that our POST request was successful.
 We can see the created issue from GitHub:
 ![HTTP rest]({{ site.baseurl }}/images/http_rest_12.png)
 So that's all.
 This is how you interact with an API that relies on the REST style.
 We use URLs to access particular resources and we use HTTP methods to manipulate them.
 The main idea is that every resource is unique and addressed by a link.
+## REST vs RPC: what's the difference?
+We conclude this section by talking a bit about the main difference between RPC and REST.
+RPC stands for Remote Procedure Call and consists of executing some functions (procedures) in a different address space (for example, in another machine), without requiring a programmer to explicitly handle the interaction between systems.
+For example, in python:
+{% highlight python %}
+## SERVER
+import xmlrpc.server

+class Server:
+    def add(self, a, b):
+        return a + b

+server = xmlrpc.server.SimpleXMLRPCServer(("localhost", 8000))
+server.register_instance(Server())
+server.serve_forever()
+{% endhighlight %}

+{% highlight python %}
+## CLIENT
+import xmlrpc.client

+server = xmlrpc.client.ServerProxy("http://localhost:8000")
+result = server.add(2, 3)
+print(result)
+{% endhighlight %}
+Without going into too much detail, the client will call the add function on the server (like it is a "local" function) and print the result (the sum operation is executed on the server).
+RPC and REST could seem very similar (for example, considering GitHub, one could use an API library <a href="https://github.com/PyGithub/PyGithub">this</a> that hides the REST architecture), but the main difference is that RPC exposes functions, while REST exposes resources and a way to manipulate them.
+RPC is used when you want to execute something on a server, and REST is typically used to perform CRUD (Create, Retrieve, Update, Delete) operations on remote data.
 ## Exercises
 1. Try a PATCH operation on your previously created issue, for example adding a description (body field) or editing the title.
 Try also to add a comment to the issue.
 Now, remove the comment.
 1. Write a script with your preferred language that, taking in input the owner and the name of a public repository, downloads the .zip of the latest tag.